0xhubed/mdreader/README.md

 - Links (display only - no navigation)
 - Images (local files only)

-## 🔮 Future Enhancements
+## 🔮 Future Vision

-See `FEATURE_ENHANCEMENT_PLAN.md` for planned features including:
+**Immediate Enhancements:** See `FEATURE_ENHANCEMENT_PLAN.md` for planned features including table support, search functionality, recent files, table of contents, and export capabilities.

-- Table support
-- Search functionality
-- Recent files
-- Table of contents
-- Export capabilities
+**Long-term Vision:** This app serves as the foundation for mobile control of agentic AI tools running on workstations, creating a unified development ecosystem that maximizes efficiency across devices.
+The goal is seamless integration between mobile markdown review and desktop AI tool orchestration.

 ## 🤝 Contributing